When Einstein Activity Capture isn’t enough: Why your Salesforce reports are missing sales activity (and how to fix it)

 Now, Salesforce’s Summer '25 release changes this for new EAC setups, at least for email activity.
 If you turn on EAC today, those captured emails are stored as Salesforce records and can be reported on.

 But for anyone who’s been using EAC for years, the problem still exists until you manually enable the new sync and (if needed) migrate historical data.
-And even then, calendar events and other activity types remain patchy.
+And even then, calendar events and other activity types remain specific.

 That’s why so many teams, especially long‑time Salesforce customers, still hit the same invisible wall: activity data that’s visible to humans but invisible to the systems that need it.